Table vs. Matrix Visualizations in Power BI

 - Matrix visualizations also provides the ability to automatically calculate subtotals for number columns.

 - Matrix’s provide a more robust drill down experience to the end user

 An easy analogy to keep in mind is that a table in Power BI is basically just Excel columns.
 There isn’t a lot of functionality besides viewing the data.
 A matrix visual in Power BI is better compared to a Pivot Table.
 A pivot table is much more robust and Excel knows to treat the pivot table as a dynamic entity rather than static columns.

-Best practice is to always use a Matrix visualization because its much more robust than a table.
-Even if the extra functionality is not used, there’s no harm in using the Matrix visualization over the Table visualization.
+Best practice is usually to use a Matrix visualization because its much more robust than a table.
+Even if the extra functionality is not used, there’s no significant performance impact in using the Matrix visualization over the Table visualization.